opencv/opencv/modules/features2d/doc/object_categorization.rst

 BOWTrainer::descripotorsCount
 ---------------------------------
-.. cpp:function:: const vector<Mat>& BOWTrainer::descripotorsCount() const
+.. ocv:function:: const vector<Mat>& BOWTrainer::descripotorsCount() const

     Returns the count of all descriptors stored in the training set.